scheuerseb/recreat/docs/index.rst

-Welcome to ReCreat's documentation!
+Welcome to recreat's documentation!
 ===================================

-**recreat** (/re’creat'/) is a Python library for assessing dimensions of green-blue infrastructure provisioning, supply, and demand through the analytical lens of recreation.
+**recreat** (/re’creat'/) is a Python library for assessing landscape recreational potential.
+Applying the concept of ecosystem services, **recreat**
+assesses dimensions of landscape recreational potential throught the analytical lenses of supply, demand, flow, and cost.

 Check out the :doc:`usage` section for further information.